KetchupJL/university-projects/Modelling in Space and Time/README.md

-**Description**:
-A comprehensive project on statistical modelling in space and time, spanning three domains:
+## A comprehensive project on statistical modelling in space and time, spanning three domains:

 - **Spatial Modelling (Sea Surface Temperature – SST)**: Explores spatial interpolation using sample variograms, Kriging, and Gaussian Process models (both MLE and Bayesian).
 Evaluates model fit and predictive performance using 5 withheld SST measurements from the Kuroshio current region.